FerhatStl/Microprocessors-and-Embedded-Systems-Course-Homework/README.md

-Question 2: A Counter from 0 to 99
+Question 2: A Counter from 0 to 99 (Video is playing at x4 speed)

 https://github.com/FerhatStl/Microprocessors-and-Embedded-Systems-Course-Homework/assets/97604027/bbd64e47-79c8-42de-a510-8e8d1be9394d